Roby46/RYAN-RFD-explainability-Tool/README.md

 ### server start-up

-The REIN tool interface can be started by running the Python script 'compareserver.py'.
+The RYAN tool interface can be started by running the Python script 'compareserver.py'.
 The server can be started via the instruction:

 ```bash
     python compareserver.py